Biesterfeld (company)

-The Biesterfeld AG is the strategic holding of the Biesterfeld group of companies, a distributor for plastics and chemicals with subsidiaries in more than 30 countries worldwide.
+The Biesterfeld SE is the strategic holding of the Biesterfeld group of companies, a distributor for plastics and chemicals with subsidiaries in more than 30 countries worldwide.
 The headquarters of the family-owned company is in Hamburg, Germany.

 History

 In 1906, W. Biesterfeld & Co. was founded by the wholesaler and import/export trader Wilhelm Ernst Hinrich Biesterfeld.
-The company started in trading with salt.
+The company started trading with salt.
 Chemicals and fertilizers were established as a second pillar of the company in the 1930s.
 In-house products were developed, and international business started.

 Walter Biesterfeld joined the company in 1930.
-After his death his son Dirk J. Biesterfeld took over the family business as General Partner in 1970, and developed it into an internationally operating group.
+After his death, his son Dirk J. Biesterfeld took over the family business as General Partner in 1970, and developed it into an internationally operating group.